 In Regenerative Braking, the power or energy of the driven machinery which is in kinetic form is returned back to the power supply mains.
-This type of braking is possible when the driven load or machinery forces the motor to run at a speed higher than no load speed with a constant excitation.
+This type of braking is possible when the driven load or machinery forces the motor to run at a speed higher than the no-load speed with a constant excitation.

 - Applications of Regenerative Braking